 The fund provides scholarships to seniors at Berks County high schools with financial need who are continuing their education in a business program and who have obtained a high school cumulative GPA of 2.5 or above on a scale of 4.0.

-This scholarship was established at Berks County Community Foundation in 2006 by Dr. Deborah Patt to provide scholarships to members of St. Andrew United Methodist Church who are high school seniors and whose scholastic record indicates success in education.
-The recipients must demonstrate financial need, responsibility of citizenship, character and Christian attitude, and be furthering their education after high school as full-time students.
+This scholarship was established at Berks County Community Foundation in 2006 by Dr. Deborah Patt to provide scholarships for members of St. Andrew United Methodist Church who are high school seniors and whose scholastic record indicates success in education.
+The recipient must demonstrate financial need, responsibility of citizenship, character and Christian attitude, and be furthering their education after high school as full-time students.
+If no students are identified in any given year, the annual distribution should be granted to the church for general operating support.